-This understanding of how behavioural economic investigation proceeds allows the lessons of the case study concerning consumer policy and three-part tariffs to be generalised.
-In many purchase contexts, the range of identifiable behavioural phenomena likely to affect consumer decisions will be broad.
-In the case of telecommunications, in addition to the phenomena referenced above (miscalibration, the overweighting of small probabilities, inattention, the taxi-meter effect), other behavioural phenomena such as time consistency, reference dependence and choice overload are likely to influence choice of contract (Lunn 2013).
-Thus, while a proposed policy or regulation might aim to correct an apparent market failure by "debiasing" the consumer, extinguishing one seemingly disadvantageous aspect of consumer reasoning, it is not possible to deduce that consumer choices after the intervention will improve.
-The crux of this problem is that a key premise of the market failure framework is undermined by the broad and expanding range of decision-making phenomena uncovered by behavioural economics.
-The framework assumes, in the absence of the established causes of market failure, that preferences revealed by consumer behaviour represent desirable outcomes.
+This understanding of how behavioural economic investigation proceeds allows the argument concerning three-part tariffs to be generalised.
+In many purchase contexts, particularly those the range of identifiable behavioural phenomena likely to affect consumer decisions is likely to be quite broad.
+In the case of telecommunications described above, while consumers may underestimate the likelihood of low or high usage, this miscalibration may be counterbalanced by the overweighting of small probabilities in decisions and the desire for insurance against one's own future behaviour.
+Even this combination of influences is likely to be an oversimplification of reality, since other behavioural phenomena such as time consistency and reference dependence are likely to influence choice of contract (Lunn, 2012).
+Thus, while a proposed policy or regulation might aim to "debias" the consumer, by extinguishing one seemingly disadvantageous aspect of consumer reasoning, it is not possible to deduce that consumer choices after the intervention will represent improvements on choices prior to the intervention.
+A clear direction to policy, as the market failure framework is intended to offer, cannot be discerned in this way.

+At the crux of this problem is that the market failure framework assumes, in the absence of the established causes of market failure, that the preferences revealed by consumer behaviour represent desirable outcomes.
 The framework is fundamentally premised on the notion of an ideal model against which a deviation can be detected and corrected.
 If an intervention internalises an externality, reduces market power, or rebalances an information asymmetry, then the market outcomes will move back towards this ideal.
-The preferences revealed are assumed to be normative.
-But the breadth of phenomena uncovered by behavioural economics implies that, at least in some cases and perhaps many, revealed preferences cannot be treated as normative.
+The preferences then revealed are assumed to be normative.
+Yet the broad and expanding range of decision-making phenomena uncovered by behavioural economics undermines this premise, because it implies that in many cases revealed preferences cannot be treated as normative.

-In the case study of the three-part tariff, it is the possibility of interactions between potentially counterbalancing influences on decision-making that make it hard to identify normative preferences and, hence, to conclude that the policy improves consumer welfare.
-Interaction between "biases" is only one problem, however.
-Other findings of behavioural economics show that revealed preferences cannot be treated as normative for other reasons.
+In the case study considered above, it is the possibility of interactions between potentially counterbalancing influences on decision-making that make it hard to identify normative preferences and, hence, to conclude that the policy improves consumer welfare.
+Some findings of behavioural economics, however, show that revealed preferences cannot be treated as normative for other reasons.
 Most obviously, revealed consumer preferences can be inconsistent.
-DellaVigna (2009) reviews a number of studies where consumer decisions imply inconsistent preferences over time or in logically identical choice scenarios framed in different ways.
+Dellavigna (2009) reviews a number of studies where consumer decisions imply inconsistent preferences over time or in logically identical choice scenarios framed in different ways.
 Beshears et al. (2008) provide further examples where empirical findings suggest that revealed preferences cannot be regarded as normative, because of passivity of consumer choice, complexity of the choice-set, susceptibility to systematic forecasting errors or vulnerability to marketing.
-To consider just one of these examples in more detail, if consumers change their choice of retirement savings plan when more options are added to the choice-set (Iyengar and Kamenica 2006), which of the two choices should be regarded as superior?
+To consider just one of these examples in more detail, if consumers change their choice of retirement savings plan when more options are added to the choice-set (lyengar and Kamenica, 2006), which of the two choices should be regarded as superior?
 Should policymakers aim to simplify choice or promote greater choice?
-Once empirical findings reveal multiple instances of contradictory choices, where consumers do not make decisions that are in their own best interests, the identification of "normative preferences" is problematic and, therefore, policy direction is unclear.
+Once empirical findings reveal instances where consumers do not make decisions that are in their own best interests, the identification of "normative preferences" is problematic and, therefore, policy direction is unclear.

 Policymakers have the potential power to influence consumer decisions and behavioural economics offers insight into mechanisms that might achieve this.
 But unless they possess sufficient power to turn consumers into unwavering adherents to all the standard microeconomic axioms of consumer choice, whether such interventions are beneficial cannot be deduced.
 The evidence implies too many influences on decision-making and too much instability in revealed preferences for such a metamorphosis of consumers to be considered feasible.
-Consumer policy may influence decisions, but it cannot change human nature wholesale, and so the market failure approach cannot deliver criteria for good policy.
+Consumer policy may influence decisions, but it cannot change human nature wholesale.